robindavidgames/ci-project03/README.md

 It uses a googlesheet to hold information, but all data is processed within the program.

+# Deployed Program
+Here is the link to the deployed program: https://nanowrimo-tracker.herokuapp.com/

 # Flow of Operations
 ![Flow chart of operations](./assets/readme/NaNoWritMo-flow-chart.png)